 For detailed lesson plans and objectives please see our Downloadable Resources.

 SCIENCE - THINK LIKE A SCIENTIST

 This is a hands on investigative workshop using real life tasks that scientists would do.
 Students will take the role of different scientists, including Marine Biologist, Research Analyst and Ecologist, and attempt to work out real problems.
 There is also information about the jobs these scientists do and the kind of person who does this work, to help the students to consider a career in science.

 How do animals move through water?
 We explore some of the adaptations found in a variety of marine animals and show the need for speed in sharks.
 We then use crab exoskeletons and models to stimulate discussion on how adaptations develop from habitat choice.
 We examine why speed is of the essence when chasing food or being prey.

-SCIENCE AND CITIZENSHIP: CONSERVATION CHOICES - GENTOO PENGUINS AND OTHERS
+SCIENCE AND CITIZENSHIP: CONSERVATION CHOICES

 SCIENCE AND CITIZENSHIP: GLOBAL WARMING - OCEAN ACIDIFICATION